(Short Course) Introduction to Dog Behaviour and Training

 What you will study

-- Introduction to dog behaviour Interpreting body language Dominance – a scientific evaluation appropriate socialisation and early training (crating, muzzling, ground rules & boundaries)
+- Introduction to dog behaviour Interpreting body language, Dominance – a scientific evaluation, appropriate socialisation and early training (crating, muzzling, life skills for dogs, ethical training)

 - Introduction to learning theory – associative and non-associative learning processes Key concepts of dog training – techniques, methods, equipment